Relintai/elteikthesis/README.md

 The minted package is also supported for syntax  highlighting.
 For its usage the Python interpreter and the `Pygments` package must be installed as a prerequisite.
 See the `elteikthesis_minted.tex` file for example and this [documentation](https://www.overleaf.com/learn/latex/Code_Highlighting_with_minted).

-## Overleaf

-*Overleaf* is a free, easy to use online, collaborative LaTeX editor; similar like e.g. Google Docs, but for LateX documents.
-You can also find the latest release of this ELTE FI bachelor and master thesis template [on Overleaf](https://www.overleaf.com/latex/templates/elte-fi-thesis-template/scjzzzbjvwfz).

 ## Required packages (without completeness)